 Option B: Get your course enabled for GauchoSpace (instructions at the end of this document), which has class-wide E-mail functions built-in.

-ADDING: Approval codes may be used by students to add classes until the ADD deadline for the quarter, Monday, January 30 for Winter 2017.
+ADDING: Approval codes may be used by students to add classes until the ADD deadline for the quarter, Wednesday, October 17 for Fall 2018.

 Course approval codes can be accessed via E-Grades, by navigating to the “Class List” view and clicking “Add Codes”.